Handle Operators in String Theory: Handle Operators

 Finally, item {\bf (3)} is simply to be interpreted in the usual sense: any {\it external} vertex operator should be BRST invariant if the corresponding amplitudes are to be physical or pure gauge, and any string amplitude should be invariant under phase rotations of the coordinate used to specify its location (because as we have discussed, see e.g.~Sec.~\ref{sec:WB}, this phase is not globally defined, the obstruction being the Euler number \cite{Polchinski88}).
 One difference compared to mass/momentum eigenstates is that coherent states are not required to transform as irreducible representations of the Poincar\'e group.
-As for states propagating through internal cycles these are generically not BRST-invariant unless they are placed onshell, but the phase of the corresponding centred chart coordinate used to specify their location will always be integrated. \sk
+As for states propagating through internal cycles these are generically not BRST-invariant unless the corresponding handle is cut (in the Cutkosky sense), but the phase of the corresponding centred chart coordinate used to specify their location will always be integrated. \sk

 It is natural to conjecture that the three conditions {\bf (1)}-{\bf (3)} must be satisfied by any coherent state construction in (super)string theory that is local on the worldsheet (but perhaps non-local in spacetime), by direct analogy with defining properties of coherent states in field theory or quantum mechanics \cite{KlauderSkagerstam85}.
 We state from the outset however that these definitions clearly will not determine the coherent state basis uniquely; for example, the sum/integral over $a$ includes a sum over ghost numbers, and usually only a subset of all coherent states survive due to ghost number conservation.
 For separating degenerations a single term in this sum survives when asymptotic states have definite ghost number (see below for further detail) whereas for non-separating degenerations the number is much larger (possibly countably infinite).
 In general, in handle operators we sum over ghost number.
 Furthermore, we can always add BRST exact terms (or powers thereof) to any given coherent state basis and these need-not be equivalent (see for example the zero momentum case in \cite{Polchinski88}).
 In cuts, consistency requires that only onshell coherent states should survive, and we shall demonstrate this explicitly when we discuss the Virasoro-Shapiro amplitude derived by gluing two three-point amplitudes.
 We discuss gauge invariance in the handle operator formalism in Sec.~\ref{sec:BRST-AC}.